Ontotext-AD/puppet-graphdb/README.md

 }
 ```

-#### Automatically restarting the service (default set to false)
+#### Automatically restarting the service (default set to true)

-By default, the module will not restart GraphDB when the configuration file changed.
+By default, the module will restart GraphDB when the configuration file changed.
 This can be overridden globally with the following option:

 ```puppet